cockroachdb/docs/v22.2/row-level-ttl.md

 <a name="ttl-existing-table-performance-note"></a>

 {{site.data.alerts.callout_danger}}
-Adding or changing the Row-Level TTL settings for an existing table will result in a [schema change](online-schema-changes.html) that performs the following changes:
+Adding or changing the Row-Level TTL settings for an existing table [with a table-wide TTL](#create-a-table-with-per-table-ttl) will result in a [schema change](online-schema-changes.html) that performs the following changes:

 - Creates a new [`crdb_internal_expiration`](#crdb-internal-expiration) column for all rows.
 - Backfills the value of the new [`crdb_internal_expiration`](#crdb-internal-expiration) column to `now()` + [`ttl_expire_after`](#param-ttl-expire-after).

 Depending on the table size, this can negatively affect performance.

-Creating a new table with a TTL is not affected by [this limitation](#ttl-cannot-be-customized).
 {{site.data.alerts.end}}

 ### View scheduled TTL jobs